 If, after all possible efforts are exhausted, the participant is not able to demonstrate adequate understanding of the study, do not ask him or her to sign the informed consent form to screen/enroll in the study.
-Similarly, if the participant has concerns about possible adverse impacts of participating in the study, or indicates that he or she may have difficulty adhering to the study requirements, do not ask them to sign the informed consent form to screen/enroll in the study.
+Similarly, if the participant has concerns about possible adverse impacts if they were to take part in the study, or indicates that they may have difficulty adhering to the study requirements, do not ask them to sign the informed consent form to screen/enroll in the study.